-(2) For any nomination or other business to be properly brought before an annual meeting by a stockholder pursuant to clause (iii) of paragraph (a)(1) of this Section 11, the stockholder must have given timely notice thereof in writing to the secretary of the Corporation and any such other business must otherwise be a proper matter for action by the stockholders.
-To be timely, a stockholder's notice shall set forth all information required under this Section 11 and shall be delivered to the secretary at the principal executive office of the Corporation not earlier than the $150^{\text{th}}$ day nor later than 5:00 p.m., Eastern Time, on the $120^{\text{th}}$ day prior to the first anniversary of the date of the proxy statement (as defined in Section 11(c)(3) of this Article II) for the preceding year's annual meeting; provided, however, that in connection with the Corporation's first anniversary of the date of the proxy statement (as defined in Section 11(c)(3) of the date of the preceding year's annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the $120^{\text{th}}$ day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the $120^{\text{th}}$ day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the $120^{\text{th}}$ day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the $120^{\text{th}}$ day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the $120^{\text{th}}$ day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the $120^{\text{th}}$ day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the $120^{\text{th}}$ day prior to the date of such annual mee
+- (2) For any nomination or other business to be properly brought before an annual meeting by a stockholder pursuant to clause (iii) of paragraph (a)(1) of this Section 11, the stockholder must have given timely notice thereof in writing to the secretary of the Corporation and any such other business must otherwise be a proper matter for action by the stockholders.
+To be timely, a stockholder's notice shall set forth all information required under this Section 11 and shall be delivered to the secretary at the principal executive office of the Corporation not earlier than the 150th day nor later than 5:00 p.m., Eastern Time, on the 120th day prior to the first anniversary of the date of the proxy statement (as defined in Section 11(c)(3) of this Article II) for the preceding year's annual meeting; provided, however, that in connection with the Corporation's first annual meeting or in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, notice by the stockholder to be timely must be so delivered not earlier than the 150th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting, as originally convened, or the tenth day following the day on which public announcement of the date of such meeting is first made.
+The public announcement of a postponement or adjournment of an annual meeting shall not commence a new time period for the giving of a stockholder's notice as described above. - (3) Such stockholder's notice shall set forth: - (i) as to each individual whom the stockholder proposes to nominate for election or reelection as a director (each, a "Proposed Nominee"), all information relating to the Proposed Nominee that would be required to be disclosed in connection with the solicitation of proxies for the election of the Proposed Nominee as a director in an election contest (even if an election contest is not involved), or would otherwise be required in connection with such solicitation, in each case pursuant to Regulation 14A (or any successor provision) under the Exchange Act and the rules thereunder; - (ii) as to any other business that the stockholder proposes to bring before the meeting, a description of such business, the stockholder's reasons for proposing such business at the meeting and any material interest in such business of such stockholder or any Stockholder Associated Person (as defined below), individually or in the aggregate, including any anticipated benefit to the stockholder or the Stockholder Associated Person therefrom; - (iii) as to the stockholder giving the notice, any Proposed Nominee and any Stockholder Associated Person, - (A) the class, series and number of all shares of stock or other securities of the Corporation (collectively, the "Company Securities"), if any, which are owned (beneficially or of record) by such stockholder, Proposed Nominee or Stockholder Associated Person, the date on which each such Company Security was acquired and the investment intent of such acquisition and